ThmsP/Shtrapy/README.md

 [Demo here](https://thmsp.github.io/strapy/)

+## Update 21/01/2019

+New arch for the project :

+shtrapy.py
+ -handler.py
+  -graph.py

+and they use commons tools in ... tools.py

+I need to rewrite the wbs.py with the same approch.

 ## Update 18/01/2019

 I added a term interface to quickly run the script and have the result.
 To use it, simply lauch :